HMS London (69): Wartime career

 London was involved in the pursuit of the German battleship Bismarck in May 1941.
 During this time at sea, many cracks appeared in her upper deck and hull, due to the weight of the new superstructure causing stresses.
 She entered a commercial shipyard on the River Tyne in October 1941 and was under repair until February 1942.

 London then spent from March 1942 to November 1942 in the North Atlantic on convoy protection duties in the company of several US Navy warships.

-This period of operations in the heavy North Atlantic seas caused hull cracks and popped rivets in her lower hull, necessitating the ship again going into the dry-dock in December 1942 for strengthening of the hull and for the fitting of newer and more refined radar, and of more light anti-aircraft guns.
+This phase of operations in the heavy North Atlantic seas caused hull cracks and popped rivets in her lower hull, necessitating the ship again going into the dry-dock in December 1942 for strengthening of the hull and for the fitting of newer and more refined radar, and of more light anti-aircraft guns.
 This refit rectified her hull and was completed in May 1943, with the ship ready for sea in July.
 After sea trials and loading of ammunition, she was assigned to operate off the South African coast and then to the Eastern Fleet for the rest of the war.

 Postwar, the Amethyst incident, and decommissioning

-Following the Second World War, and being the Royal Navy's only modernised 8-inch gun cruiser, London was refitted for further service in early 1946 to allow her to serve in the postwar fleet.
-Following the refit she sailed for the far east in 1946 and served there for the next three years on the China Station.
+After the Second World War, and being the Royal Navy's only modernised 8-inch gun cruiser, London was refitted for further service in early 1946 to let her serve in the postwar fleet.
+Following the refit, she sailed for the far east in 1946 and served there for the next three years on the China Station.

+Amethyst incident

-In the spring of 1949 the frigate Amethyst became trapped by advancing Communist Chinese forces up the Yangtze River.
+In the spring of 1949, the frigate Amethyst became trapped by advancing Communist Chinese forces up the Yangtze River.
 London sailed up the river as a show of strength in an attempt to help free the frigate.
 The Communist forces were not intimidated and took the cruiser under fire.
-London returned fire with her 8-inch and 4-inch guns, firing several hundred rounds, but was hit several times.
+London returned fire with her 8-inch and 4-inch guns, firing hundreds of rounds, but was hit several times.
 Her two forward 8-inch turrets and "X" turret aft were damaged and rendered inoperable, and her bridge sustained several hits.
 London retreated down river and returned to Hong Kong for repairs which lasted until the end of July.

 London remained in Chinese waters until August 1949, when she was relieved by HMS Kenya, and she returned to the UK in the autumn of 1949.
-London was surveyed to determine if an extensive repair and refit for further service was feasible, but the condition of her machinery (dating back to 1928 and not replaced during her rebuild in the 1930s), as well as the large crew she required made her too expensive a proposition, given Britain's post war financial difficulties.
+London was surveyed to determine if an extensive repair and refit for further service was feasible, but the condition of her machinery (dating back to 1928 and not replaced during her rebuild in the 1930s), as well as the large crew she required made her too expensive a proposition, given Britain's post-war financial difficulties.
 She was retired to reserve in the River Fal until sold for scrapping in 1950.